AmadeusloveIris/GraphNovo/README.md

 ------
 ### Graph Construction
 For graph construction, please prepare 50G memory per thread.
-If you want to construct the graph.
-Please remember to put csv file(psm header) and mgf file to same fold.
+If you want to construct the graph, please remember to put csv file(psm header) and mgf file to the same folder.
 ~~~
 cd genova/utils
 sh parrllel_preprocessing.sh <total_threads> <data_path> <psm header name without 'csv'>
 ~~~

-After all graph_constructor finished, constructed graph will be stored at same location as 'data_path', remember concat all generated csv file.
+After all graph_constructor finished, constructed graph will be stored at same location as 'data_path'.
+Remember to concat all generated csv files.